Turkish activist Osman Kavala to remain in prison pending trial | DW | 17.01.2022

 Osman Kavala has been accused of helping to orchestrate Turkey's coup in 2016 and for backing anti-government demonstrations

-Kavala is accused of being a financier of anti-government protests in 2013 and of helping orchestrate a 2016 coup attempt against the government of Turkish President Recep Tayyip Erdogan.
+Kavala is accused of being a financier of anti-government protests in 2013 and of helping orchestrate the 2016 coup attempt against the government of Turkish President Recep Tayyip Erdogan.

 The court ruled by a majority that Kavala must stay in detention for the duration of his trial.
 He has spent more than four years in jail without any conviction.
 Kavala's next court date was set for February 21.

-Kavala's case has strained relations between Western countries and Ankara, and placed Turkey on a collision course with the European Convention for Human Rights, of which the country is a signatory.
+Kavala's case has strained relations between Western countries and Ankara, and placed Turkey on a collision course with the European Convention for Human Rights, to which the country is a signatory.

 The European Court of Human Rights (ECHR) has also called for Kavala's release, and ruled in 2019 that Kavala's rights had been violated